shift-board/shiftboard/README.md

 ### Shiftboard v1.0
 - [ ] Able to create boards and generate a board URL to visit each board
 - [ ] User account creation to create boards and determine admins
+- [ ] Able to toggle whether or not posts can be uploaded

 ## Support